hanez/chkusr/README.md

 ## The idea

 I needed some programs to verify some information about users and groups on a Linux/UNIX system just returning 0 on success and 1 on error.
-Some programs also return a message.
+Nonetheless, some programs also return a message.

 ### Requirements